Close Menu

 • Ability to set up recurring deposits for disciplined investing

-Public: Social investing with an educational focus
+Public: Social Investing with an Educational Focus

 The Public app is designed to help new investors learn about business and investing through a social, community-driven experience.
 It combines commission-free trading with a platform that allows users to follow others, share insights, and discuss investment ideas.
-This social approach not only fosters a sense of community but also encourages users to engage with the market in a more interactive way, which can enhance learning and retention of investment concepts.

 Public’s standout features include: